beancount/ledger2beancount/docs/guide.md

 ```

-## Narration
+## Narration and payee

-The ledger payee information, which is generally used as free-form text
-to describe the transaction, is stored in beancount's narration field
-and properly quoted.

-## Payees

-Ledger has limited support for payees.
-A `payee` metadata key can be set
-but this also overrides the free-form text to describe the transaction.
-Payees can also be declared explicitly in ledger but this is not required
-by beancount, so such declarations are ignored (they are preserved as
-comments).
+Ledger's "payee" information is a free-form field and is used in
+different ways by different users.
+Some use it to describe the
+transaction, some us it to specify the payee, and some put both
+information into the same field, possibly separated by some deliminator.

-hledger allows the separation of payee and narration using the pipe
+While hledger also has only one field, it supports the separation of
-character (`payee | narration`).
-This is supported by ledger2beancount
+payee and narration using the pipe character (`payee | narration`).
-if the `hledger` option is enabled.
+This is supported by ledger2beancount if the `hledger` option is

-Since ledger has limited support for payees, ledger2beancount offers
-several features to determine the payee from the transaction itself.
+enabled.

+Unlike ledger and hledger, beancount offers two separate fields:

+* an optional payee
+* a narration (a description of the transaction)

+By default, ledger's payee information is stored as the narration as
+the field is often used as free-form text to describe the transaction
+while the optional payee is not set.
+Since that might not lead to the
+best result, ledger2beancount offers a number of mechanisms to convert
+ledger's free-form field to beancount's payee and narration fields.

 You can set `payee_split` and define a list of regular expressions which
 allow you to split ledger's payee field into payee and narration.
 You